er-ri/cheatsheets/README.md

 `Grid Search` -> A tuning technique that attempts to compute the optimum values of **hyperparameters**.
 `Depth-first search` -> An algorithm for searching a graph or tree *data structure*.
 `Amazon FSx for Lustre` -> FSx for Lustre **speeds up** your training jobs by serving your Amazon S3 data to Amazon SageMaker at high speeds.
-`Amazon EBS(Amazon Elastic Block Store)` -> provides block level storage volumes for use with EC2 instances.
+`Amazon EBS(Amazon Elastic Block Store)` -> Provides block level storage volumes for use with EC2 instances.
 `Amazon Lex` -> Enables you to build applications using a speech or text interface powered by the same technology that powers **Amazon Alexa**.
 `Amazon Polly` -> Use deep learning technologies to synthesize natural-sounding **human speech**. *Speech Marks*: starts and ends, *SSML*: control, *Lexicons*: customize
 `Amazon Transcribe` -> Converts **audio input into text**, which opens the door for various text analytics applications on voice input.
 `Amazon Quicksight` -> **Anomaly detection**, **forecasting**, **auto-narrative**: customize(personalized dashboard)
 `Amazon Athena` -> An interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (**Amazon S3**) using standard **SQL**. **Serverless**
 `Canary Deployment` -> In the beginning, the current version receives **100%** of user traffic
-`Xavier Initialization` -> An attempt to improve the initialization of neural network **weighted inputs**, in order to avoid some traditional problems in machine learning.
+`Xavier Initialization` -> An attempt to improve the *initialization* of neural network **weighted inputs**, in order to avoid some traditional problems in machine learning.

 ### Scaler
 | Name | Explanation |